ManticoreGamesInc/platform-documentation/src/tutorials/chat_tutorial.md

 ## Creating a Speech Bubble

 There are a number of ways to create a container to hold speech bubbles.
-In **Home World**, these are made using UI positioned on the screen near a player.
+In **Core World**, these are made using UI positioned on the screen near a player.
 In this tutorial, we will create them using World Text.
 This allows you to customize their appearance with the full range of materials and 3D shapes in Core.

 ### Add a World Text to the Project

 1. In **Core Content** find the **World Text** object, and drag it into the scene.
 2. Right click the World Text in the Hierarchy and select **New Group Containing This**.
-3. Name the Group ``SpeechBubbleTemplate``.
+3. Name the Group `SpeechBubbleTemplate`.

 ### Create a Custom Property and a Template